getcarina/getcarina.com/_tutorials/data-stores-mongo.md

 ### Steps

-1. Create a MongoDB container for dev/test
+1. Run a MongoDB container for dev/test in a container for ephemeral data storage

-    Create a MongoDB instance running in a container from an official image.
+    Run a MongoDB instance in a container from an official image.

     ```bash
     docker run --detach --publish-all mongo:3.0.6